 We then spent the next six years searching for the perfect vineyard site.
 Isle vineyard is located in Huon Valley at Glaziers Bay.
 Warm, well-drained but in a very cool region, right on the edge of viticultural possibility.
 Planting began in 2007 and our first vintage (2012) was released in 2013.

 In 2014 the fruit quality from pockets of the vineyard saw the introduction of the single vineyard Isle label.
-Currently only making two wines, in relatively small quantities, it is usual for us to sell out well before the next release.
+At that time we only made two wines, from our vineyard in relatively small quantities, it was usual for us to sell out well before the next release.

 We finally returned to live full time at Isle Vineyard in January, 2017.
 This was the first year our wine was made on site.
 (Previously we had shipped the fruit up to the Hunter Valley where the winemaking occurred, most recently at Mount Pleasant.)